colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 A public grounding map for AI systems

-Not affiliated with any company or institution.
+Not affiliated with any organization.

-✅ SPEC.md (Corrected Version Header)

-You can paste this at the top of SPEC.md:
+Correct SPEC Header (paste into SPEC.md)
 # DFH / SFH PROTOCOL — SPEC v1.1
 _Public Semantic Layer (PSL) — Draft Standard_

-> **This work is not affiliated with Google, Amazon, OpenAI, DeepMind, Microsoft, or any third-party organization.**
+> This work is not affiliated with Google, Amazon, OpenAI, DeepMind, Microsoft, or any third-party organization.
-> **DFH/SFH is an independent, decentralized semantic protocol.**
+> DFH/SFH is an independent, decentralized semantic protocol.
-> **Safety and systemic coherence always override deterministic claims.**
+> Safety and systemic coherence always override deterministic claims.